Andy Murray suffers shock defeat at Wimbledon

 The American, 29, once gained fame for appearing on reality TV show "Millionaire Matchmaker" -- there ultimately was no long lasting relationship -- but Querrey's tennis results are now gaining him a heftier reputation.

-In reaching his first grand slam semifinal with the 3-6 6-4 6-7 (4) 6-1 6-1 victory over the British world No.1, Querrey becomes the first American man to reach the last four at a major since Andy Roddick in 2009.
+In reaching his first grand slam semifinal with the 3-6 6-4 6-7 (4) 6-1 6-1 victory over the British world No. 1 on a day where overcast, chilly conditions gave away to warm sunshine, Querrey becomes the first American man to reach the last four at a major since perennial Wimbledon runner-up Andy Roddick in 2009.

 Throughout the tournament questions were asked of Murray's sore hip -- the injury that forced the Scot to pull out of an exhibition and contributed to an early loss at a grass-court tuneup.
 As he cruised through the draw, his opponents kept saying the same thing: He was moving just fine.

-But on Centre Court against the 6ft 6in Querrey it was apparent Murray was troubled.
+But on Centre Court against the 6ft 6in Querrey, it was apparent Murray was troubled.

 He failed to generate much lift on his serve and couldn't patrol the baseline with his usual energy.
 The last two sets were swift, lasting a combined 49 minutes.
 To end points quicker, Murray repeatedly opted for drop shots.

+And so continued Murray's turbulent 2017.
+He suffered with shingles and injured his serving elbow before impressively making the French Open semifinals.
+Then came a return of a long-standing hip problem and now defeat to Querrey.

-Querrey, of course, did what he had to, striking 27 aces and 70 winners, though Murray's impaired movement inflated those numbers.
+Querrey, of course, did what he had to and more, striking 27 aces and 70 winners, though Murray's impaired movement inflated those numbers.
+He ended matters and disappointed the Centre Court crowd in the process by thumping an ace on a second match point to beat Murray for the second time in his career.

 It was the first time Murray had lost a match at Wimbledon after winning the first set since his 2012 defeat to Roger Federer in the final.

 Overall, he lost a fourth five-setter in succession, whereas Querrey has now won four straight five-set matches.

-Querrey will face either Marin Cilic or Gilles Muller -- Rafael Nadal's conqueror -- in the semifinals Friday, with seven-time champion Federer or 2016 finalist Milos Raonic confronting Djokovic or Tomas Berdych.
+The laid-back Californian, too, owns a 4-2 record against the top-10 in his last six encounters.